Transportation in Boston: Passenger boat services

-The MBTA Boat system comprises several ferry routes on Boston Harbor.
-One of these is an inner harbor service, linking the downtown waterfront with Boston Navy Yard in Charlestown.
-The other routes are commuter routes, linking downtown to Hingham, Hull and Quincy.
-Some commuter services connect via Logan International Airport.
+The MBTA ferry system comprises several ferry routes on Boston Harbor.
+The system has eight routes that terminate in downtown Boston.
+Year-round routes run to Hingham directly (F1) and via Hull (F2H), and to the Charlestown Navy Yard (F4).
+Seasonal routes run to East Boston (F3), Lynn (F5), Winthrop (F6), and Quincy (F7); combined Winthrop/Quincy weekend service operates as F8.
 All services are operated by private sector companies under contract to the MBTA.

 Outside the MBTA system, seasonal passenger ferry services operate to the Boston Harbor Islands, to the city of Salem north of Boston, and to the town of Provincetown on Cape Cod.
 Water taxis provide on-demand service from various points on the downtown waterfront and from Logan Airport, and in particular between the airport and downtown.

 Several companies operate tourist oriented cruise boats on the harbor and on the Charles River.
 Other companies operate duck tours that use amphibious vehicles (mostly derived from World War II era DUKWs), and encompass both the city's streets and its waterways.
-On a much smaller scale, but perhaps more iconic of Boston, are the human-powered Swan Boats on the lake of the city's Public Garden.

-Public transportation statistics
+Commuting statistics

 The average amount of time people spend commuting with public transit in Boston, for example to and from work, on a weekday is 83 min.
 29% of public transit riders ride for more than two hours every day.
 The average amount of time people wait at a stop or station for public transit is 15 minutes, while 24% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 7 km, while 12% travel for over 12 km in a single direction.

+In 2013, the Boston-Cambridge-Newton metropolitan statistical area (Boston MSA) had the seventh-lowest percentage of workers who commuted by private automobile (75.6 percent), with 6.2 percent of area workers traveling via rail transit.
+During the period starting in 2006 and ending in 2013, the Boston MSA had the greatest percentage decline of workers commuting by automobile (3.3 percent) among MSAs with more than a half-million residents.

+In 2019, a yearly ranking of time wasted in traffic listed Boston area drivers lost approximately 164 hours a year in lost productivity due to the area's traffic congestion.
+This amounted to $2,300 a year per driver in costs.